,

 So we come to our definition of a Newton:

-A Newton is the force that when applied to a 1 kg mass will give it an acceleration of 1 ms-2.
+A force of 1 Newton applied to a 1 kg mass will give it an acceleration of 1 ms-2.

 back to top